 WHAT WE DO (AND WHAT WE WANT YOU TO GET FROM OUR WORKSHOPS)

 Our aim is to take you to beautiful locations and give you every opportunity to get great images while improving your technique over the course of the workshop.
-From the beginning of your time with us we’ll aim to identify your photographic level and what you’d like to focus on, and attempt to tailor the workshop to your precise needs and provide each participant with plenty of one-to-one tuition both in the field and in the post processing sessions.
+We limit the number of participants on our workshop to just six which gives us plenty of time with everyone in the field and from the beginning of your time with us we can identify your photographic level and what you’d like to focus on.
+We can then tailor the sessions to your precise needs and provide each participant with plenty of one-to-one tuition both in the field and in the post processing sessions.